gu-fan/riv.vim/README.rst

 * ``:RivScratchView`` ``<C-E>cv``
   View Scratch index.

   The index is auto created.
+Seperate scratches by years and month

   You can change the month name using ``g:riv_month_names``.

   default is: